hse-project/hse-project.github.io/README.md

 ## Building and Viewing

-We use [Poetry](https://python-poetry.org/) to manage Python dependencies.
-Install Poetry as per the [docs](https://python-poetry.org/docs/#installation).

 Build the latest version of the complete HSE documentation as follows.
 In this example we are using the proxy API files.